Kimberly Prather: Research

-In 2001, Prather joined the faculty at the University of California, San Diego as a member of the Dept. of Chemistry and Biochemistry and Scripps Institution of Oceanography.
+In 2001, Prather joined the faculty at the University of California, San Diego as a member of the Department of Chemistry and Biochemistry and Scripps Institution of Oceanography.
 Prather's early research focused on determining the major sources of fine particle pollution in California as well as in the Northeastern United States.
 As part of this research, she explored methods to distinguish between different aerosol sources based on their single particle composition and size.
 She developed aerosol time-of-flight mass spectrometry (ATOFMS), a technique with high temporal and size resolution.
 In 1999 she began to work with the University of Rochester studying the health effects of ultrafine particles.
 She refined the detection technique so that it would precisely measure the size and composition of small particles.
 The ultrafine ATOFMS was able to examine exhaust particles from gasoline and diesel powered vehicles.
 She found that alongside the freeway, particles between 50 and 300 nm were mainly due to heavy-duty vehicles (51%) and light-duty vehicles (32%).
 She used the ultrafine ATOFMS to study atmospheric composition, combining it with ozone and NOx measurements.
 ATOFMS is now widely used in atmospheric studies around the world.

 In 2003, she joined the advisory board of United States Environmental Protection Agency PM2.5 Clean Air.
 Between 2003 and 2006 Prather studied whether ATOFMS could be used to measure the carbonaceous components of aerosols (including PAHs) and help to understand atmospheric processes, distinguishing between organic (OC) and elemental carbon (EC).
 Prather showed it was possible to distinguish EC and OC on a single particle level, and investigated their chemical associations with ammonium, nitrate, and sulfate.
 Her group explored ways to calibrate the ATOFMS data, making real-time apportionment of ambient particles possible.
 They did this by classifying particles using an artificial neural network (ART-2a).
 In 2008 she became the co-lead scientist in CalWater in collaboration with F. Martin Ralph; a multi-year interdisciplinary research effort focusing on how aerosols are impacting the water supply in the West Coast of the United States.
 Her PhD student Kerri Pratt led the Ice in Clouds Experiment - Layer Clouds (ICE-L) study.
 ICE-L included the first aircraft ATOFMS, named Shirley.
 Pratt and Prather studied ice crystals in situ on high speed aircraft flying above Wyoming, and found that the particles were mainly composed of dust or biological particles (bacteria, fungal spores or plants).
 Understanding the composition of airborne particles is imperative to properly evaluate their impact on climate change, as well as provide insight into how aerosol impact cloud formation and precipitation.